Vishal73040/BotBrowser/tests/README.md

 Academic research framework for browser‑compatibility analysis.

 Demonstrates controlled browser‑compatibility research using [Playwright](https://playwright.dev/docs/writing-tests) for academic and security research purposes.
+Operate these scripts in accordance with the project [Legal Disclaimer](../DISCLAIMER.md) and [Responsible Use Guidelines](../RESPONSIBLE_USE.md).
+If you ever observe misuse, email [botbrowser@bk.ru](mailto:botbrowser@bk.ru) so we can follow up with the affected service.

 ## 🌐 Research Environment Setup